illumiphi/grav-theme-photon/README.md

 ## Installation

-- all photon plugins are installed as git submodules.
+- all photon themes are installed as git submodules.
 More on that later.

-## Configuration

 ## Usage